Regulating and monitoring British Columbia’s marine finfish aquaculture facilities - 2019

 - Tissue collection: Tissue samples are taken on site and then sent to a laboratory accredited by the Standards Council of Canada and the American Association of Veterinary Laboratory Diagnosticians.

 - Lab analysis: The lab analyzes samples for specific bacteria and viruses, and health conditions of concern, including infectious salmon anaemia virus (ISA), Infectious Hematopoietic Necrosis virus (IHNv), and heart and skeletal muscle inflammation (HSMI).

 - Review and publish results: Results are reviewed by DFO veterinarians and reported on DFO’s website

 Certain serious infectious diseases, such as ISA and IHNv, are listed under the Health of Animals Act.
 If found, they must be reported immediately to the Canadian Food Inspection Agency, which investigates and develops a plan to prevent the disease from spreading.

 How DFO inspects fish health at BC aquaculture sites

 Auditors use a checklist of 60 items to ensure a farm is operating as licensed and following its HMP.
 Any deficiencies are noted and reviewed with the farm operator so that improvements can be made.
-Results are also reported publicly on DFO’s website.
+Non-compliance with the HMP may result in further investigation and possible charges.